DaniloAlcoforado/twitter-doc/source/includes/followers/_delete.md

 Parameter | Description
 --------- | -----------
-following_person_id | The ID of the following person to delete
+following_person_id | The ID of the following person to be deleted

 ### Response Status